survivejs/webpack-book/manuscript/techniques/06_consuming.md

 Symbolic links, or symlinks, are an operating system level feature that allows you to point to other files through a file system without copying them.
 You can use `npm link` to create global symlinks for packages under development and then use `npm unlink` to remove the links.

 Webpack resolves symlinks to their full path as Node does.
 The problem is that if you are unaware of this fact, the behavior can surprise you especially if you rely on webpack processing.
-It's possible to work around the behavior as discussed in webpack issues [#1643](https://github.com/webpack/webpack/issues/1643) and [#985](https://github.com/webpack/webpack/issues/985).
-Webpack core behavior may improve in the future to make these workarounds unnecessary.
+It's possible to work around the behavior as discussed in [webpack issue #985](https://github.com/webpack/webpack/issues/985).
+Webpack core behavior may improve in the future to make a workaround unnecessary.

 T> You can disable webpack's symlink handling by setting `resolve.symlinks` as `false`.